cllaadd/mygameslist/journals/claudia_harrison.md

 1/04/2023

 Talked to Dalonte about the benefits and drawbacks of SQL vs non SQL databases.
 Began building containers for the database and fastapi backend.
+Got early version of game model working.
+Started on user model and authentication.

+1/05/2023

+Finished user model.
+Game model will need to draw from the igdb api so we worked on that.
+Next is games list model and that will complete our three basic models.